Courses may include

 METG 1004 - Fundamentals of Heat, Light and Sound

 This course introduces the fundamentals of heat, light and sound.
 Topics include thermal expansion, heat transfer, gas laws, wave motion, the nature of sound and hearing, the nature of light, and reflection and refraction of sound and light.
-Learners who successfully complete The fundamentals of heat, light and sound will apply problem solving techniques and experimentation to basic engineering situations.
+Successful completion of this course will advance problem solving techniques and experimentation to basic engineering situations.

 METG 1008 - Mechanical CAD I